 REPLACING PLASTIC FLOSS

 A regular floss comes in a tiny plastic box that has so little inside that it is not a very wise choice to buy it and pile up unwanted plastics.
 Switch to silk thread dental gloss which is readily available in wooden packings or silicon boxes.
-Some dental floss is made of corn fiber coated with wax and many types of flavors.
+Some dental floss is made of corn fibre coated with wax and many types of flavours.
 They are packed in biodegradable cardboard boxes and are a great choice to discard your existing box of dental floss.
 Dental floss is a very small part of your Zero Waste Bathroom but counts in a lot when it comes to its plastic content.